aws-samples/resource-control-policy-examples/Limit-access-to-trusted-OIDC-identity-providers/Limit-access-to-trusted-OIDC-identity-providers.md

 | Datachain.ai                       | [Datachain Docs](https://dvc.org/doc/studio/user-guide/openid-connect)                             | https://studio.datachain.ai/api | EnforceTrustedOIDCTenantDataChain |
 | Codefresh                          | [Codefresh Docs](https://codefresh.io/docs/docs/integrations/oidc-pipelines/)                      | https://oidc.codefresh.io | EnforceTrustedOIDCTenantCodeFresh |

-This list may not include all possible third parties that use a shared issuer URL with their OIDC integration to access AWS accounts.
+This list may not include all possible third party service providers that use a shared issuer URL with their OIDC integration to access AWS accounts.
 Please review all relevant documentation from your service providers to ensure your security objectives are met when configuring an OIDC integration to AWS from your third party service providers.

+Please note this sample with all providers, and all the included whitespace is larger than the RCP size limit.
+You can reduce the size of the policy by removing statements for unneeded providers and removing whitespace.